 4. Ho Chi Minh Mausoleum

-Located in Ba Dinh Square, Ho Chi Minh mausoleum is the final resting place of Uncle Ho who has led Vietnam to independence and reunification.
+Situated in Ba Dinh Square, Ho Chi Minh Mausoleum is the final resting place of Uncle Ho who had led Vietnam to independence and reunification.
 His body is preserved here in a glass case at the mausoleum.
 Many visitors come here to express their admiration and gratitude towards him.

 The embalmed body of Ho Chi Minh is preserved in the cooled, central hall of the mausoleum, which is protected by a military honor guard.
 He rests in a glass case with dim lights as if he were sleeping in the simple clothes worn when he was alive.